Category Archives: SKAT Foundation

 With two presentations and a pre-launch side event, WASHTech was well represented at the IRC Monitoring Sustainable WASH Service Delivery symposium.
 The symposium and side events took place from 9-12 April 2013 in Addis Ababa, Ethiopia.
 Introducing the TAF André … Continue reading

-Posted in Burkina Faso, Consortium events, Ghana, Guidance for Technology Introduction, IRC, SKAT Foundation, Technology Applicability Framework, TREND, Uganda, urine diverting dry toilets, WSA | 2 Comments
+Posted in Burkina Faso, Consortium events, Ghana, IRC, SKAT Foundation, Technology Applicability Framework, Technology Introduction Process Guide, TREND, Uganda, urine diverting dry toilets, WSA | 2 Comments

-Posted in Press releases/leaflets, SKAT Foundation, Technology Applicability Framework | 1 Comment
+Posted in Press releases/leaflets, SKAT Foundation, Technology Applicability Framework, Technology Introduction Process Guide | 1 Comment

 WASHTech according to…. [video]